nymkappa/udacity-datastructure-nanodegree/P2/explanation_2.md

 # Complexity

 It's a simple binary search.
 Nothing special going one.
-Our time and space complexity are both O(logn).
+Our time complexity is O(logn) and our space complexity is O(1).